What You Need To Know About Corn

 Folks often ask us which is better, white or yellow corn?
 Native Americans grew corn of every color, of course, and even in Charleston today, the best of the heirloom kitchen, mill, and whiskey corns that survived into modern times are, in order of flavor diversity, red, blue, purple, pink, orange, white, and yellow.
 Our slightly unsatisfying answer to the question of white versus yellow heirloom corns is this: white corn is generally less manipulated from its Native American antecedents than yellow corn, even if both are equivalent-era heirloom varieties.
 White flavor traits are mineral, floral, and dairy up front supported by lovely sweet and cream corn aromas and flavors.
 Yellow corn says “corn” robustly up front: roast corn, sweet corn, cream corn, and parch corn, a mélange of corn flavors and aromas with distinct mineral and citrus nuances underneath.

 And how about hominy?
-Anson Mills grows specific Southern heirloom corn varieties that were popular hominy corns during our Antebellum era—and some from much earlier.
+Anson Mills grows specific Southern heirloom corn varieties that were popular hominy corns during the 19th century—and some from much earlier.
 In America we know hominy as dried whole kernel corn that has been first steeped and then cooked in a culinary lime solution to remove the outer clear coating of the corn kernel, or pericarp, and also to work a miraculous nutrition and flavor transformation within the kernel in a process called nixtamalization.
 Fresh hominy can be used as is for stews (posole in Spanish), or it can be ground, still wet, to masa or chopped into fresh hominy grits (an extinct foodway).
 Or it can be dried to make whole hominy (also known as posole or hominy).
 Dried hominy can then be milled to grits or cornmeal (both are extinct in the United States), or to flour (called “instant masa”).
 This next definition of hominy is arcane: hominy grist (not “grits”) is any fresh-milled corn grits that comes out of a stone mill.
 The last statement about hominy is a classic Southern take on confusing terms: the popular Southern term for a dish of freshly prepared coarse grits is “hominy.”
 In New Orleans and now fading in other Southern ports, whole hominy is called “big hominy” and freshly prepared coarse grits is called “little hominy.”